-This is exactly where Suzanne was in our opening story.
+Suzanne sounded a lot like Jonah in our opening story.
 She was expecting the job to come through, and all signs pointed toward her getting the job, so when it didn’t happen she was angry.
 In her anger, she reacted.
 Or, perhaps overreacted.

 For both Jonah and Suzanne, they didn’t literally mean they wanted to die.
 They were exasperated and needed to vent it somehow.
 Their frustration came out in an exaggerated statement that, if taken seriously, would result in an equal overreaction to their statements.
 Let me explain what I mean.